fbpx

 Frequent Hawaii Traveler

-Some families think that since they’ve already done a luau, that they never need to do another luau again.
+Some families think that since they’ve already done a luau, they never need to do another traditional or modern luau again.
 That’s a personal choice.

 However, there are SO many innovative and unique Hawaiian luaus these days.
-Some offer a farm-to-table dining experience, theatrical presentations, or are a really intimate experience.
+Some offer a farm-to-table luau feast, theatrical presentations, or a really intimate experience.

-So, if your family is interested in Hawaiian culture, it’s worth looking into different luaus in Hawaii.
+So, if your family is interested in traditional foods and Hawaiian culture, it’s worth looking into different luaus in Hawaii.

 The Ultimate Hawaii Honeymoon Packing List featured by top Hawaii blog, Hawaii Travel with Kids: Hawaii Honeymoon couple